uber/kraken/README.md

 Kraken is highly scalable P2P blob distribution system for large docker images and content addressable blobs.

 Some highlights of Kraken:
 - Highly scalable.
-It's capable of distributing docker images at > 50% of max download speed limit (configurable) on every host; Cluster size and image size do not have notable impact on download speed.
+It's capable of distributing docker images at > 50% of max download speed limit (configurable) on every host; Cluster size and image size do not have significant impact on download speed.
   - Supports at least 8k hosts per cluster.
   - Supports arbitrarily large blobs/layers.
 We normally limit blob size to 20G to avoid storage space fluctuation.
 - Highly available.
 Kraken cluster would remain operational even if mutiple origin hosts were lost at the same time.